INFJs find beauty in everything but we’re not easily impressed.

 7. To us, everything matters, or nothing does.

 INFJs are not alone in their desire to have love and meaningful connections in their life.
-I think what differentiates them from other personality types, however, is feeling like they rarely experience the connection they crave.
+I think what differentiates us from other personality types, however, is feeling like we rarely experience the connection we crave.
 It isn’t often that we feel truly seen, so when we do, we cling to the person that may finally be able to provide it.
 However, sometimes we make it hard for others to love us, because we may feel that if something hasn’t been fought for, it doesn’t mean anything.
 We love radically and often first.
 We love fearlessly, but with walls just to see if you’ll push them down.

 9. We see the good (and bad) in everyone.

 I intentionally walk into every interaction keeping in mind that each person I meet is a collection of stories and experiences that make them uniquely who they are.
 This is something that I have reflected on deeply, and if you’re an INFJ, you probably have, too.
-When people are terrible to us, we can easily process why and evaluate the root cause of their actions — and sometimes even excuse them.
+When people are terrible to us, we can easily process why and evaluate the root cause of their actions — and sometimes even excuse their toxic behavior.

 With that said, unfortunately, the opposite is true as well.
 For as easily as I can quickly develop a long list of positive attributes of people that are hard to deal with, I can just as effortlessly create an equally long list of questionable traits of people that are easily loved.
 INFJs are constantly inquisitive — especially when it comes to people — always knowing there is more than what’s on the surface.